sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 ### I. Support auto-completion

-First, I will support general parts:
+I will support general parts in first:

 * keywords
 * objects
 * methods
 * constants

-And next, I will try to support extra parts like method's arguments with the signature.

 #### Sketch of use cases